siriusphp/input/docs/understanding_forms.md

 When data is entering your system it would be relatively easy to filter and validate it before persisting it to database or something.
 Similarly, if you were to render a form it would be relatively easy to create some view helpers to help you with producing labels, text inputs and the like.
 But this way the 2 processes are decoupled and limits the flexibility of your app (like adding custom fields via plugins).
 Another difficulty comes from the fact that data comes from 2 sources: $_FILES and $_POST.

-From the **Sirius\Input** point of view a form is:
+From the **Sirius\Input** point of view a form:

-1. a collection of elements (fields, fieldsets, buttons etc), where
+1. is a collection of elements (fields, fieldsets, buttons etc), where
-2. each elements specifies the expected structure of the incoming data, the transformations it requires before validation, its validation rules and
+2. each element specifies the expected structure of the incoming data, the transformations it requires before validation, its validation rules and
 3. has instructions for the view layer on how the it should be rendered (a HTML form, a template for a single-page-app etc)

 This approach has some consequences, explained below.